tiredofit/docker-traefik-cloudflare-companion/README.md

 | 1                | `traefik.normal.frontend.rule=Host:example1.domain.tld` | `traefik.normal.frontend.rule=Host:example1.domain.tld,example2.domain.tld` |
 | 2                | ``traefik.http.routers.example.rule=Host(`example1.domain.tld`)`` | ``traefik.http.routers.example.rule=Host(`example1.domain.tld`) || Host(`example2.domain.tld`)`` |

+### Kubernetes:

+To work with kubernetes, you'll need to set `DOCKER_MODE=FALSE` and `ENABLE_TRAEFIK_POLL=TRUE`.
+This will disable the default docker code and instead only rely on traefik polling.

+You can deploy this container as a sidecar by adding it to `deployment.additionalContainers` in the traefik helm chart values.yaml. ([example](https://gist.github.com/ZackMitkin/edaf3132baf43098ae01563bda924e72))

 #### Traefik Polling

 Traefik Polling mode can be enabled by setting the environment variable `TRAEFIK_VERSION=2`, `ENABLE_TRAEFIK_POLL=TRUE`, and `TRAEFIK_POLL_URL=http://<host>:<port>`.
 This will cause cloudflare-companion to poll Traefik every 60s (default) and discover routers and include hosts which match the following rules: